Should Merchants Manage Fraud In-House or Outsource to a Professional?

 - If price is based on transaction volume, merchants need to carefully analyze future growth potential and budget accordingly.

 - Outsourcing responsibility doesn’t mean a merchant loses control or even that prior intelligence and data acquisition will go to waste.
-Rather, this previously-acquired information can make products and service more efficient.
+Rather, this previously-acquired information can make products and services more efficient.

 - Sometimes products and services provide just temporary assistance.
 For example, Jen Fogarty, trust and site security manager at CareerBuilder, suggests, “Find a vendor who can help with overflow.”
 On-demand assistance can help when in-house resources are limited.